gvwilson/thirdbit/src/fiction/cherne/index.md

-The Herd of Trees is a sentient forest covering several thousand square gallops at the western end of the Sibor Plain, between the Helada Mountains and the northern Brumosos.
+The Herd of Trees is a sentient forest covering several thousand square gallops at the western end of the Sibor Plain, between the Helada Mountains and the northern Churyas.
 Roads do not survive long in the Herd, nor those who make them.
 The only permanent human settlements are on islands in the middle of lakes, but their inhabitants are careful not to anger the pines and firs that watch over them.

-A few magicians (most notably, Eduardo of Porandine) have managed to win the trees' trust, or at least their tolerance.
+A few magicians (most notably, Eduardo of Rancid) have managed to win the trees' trust, or at least their tolerance.
 It is clear from their descriptions that the Herd thinks (or think—it isn't clear whether the trees constitute one mind or many) very differently from humanity and Gifted animals.
 However, the